Hot springs are passe - Japan's tourist towns covet casinos

 Lawmakers are planning to submit an initial bill aimed at legalizing casinos by December 6 - when the current session of parliament ends - and enact concrete laws in 2015.
 The bill is thought to have a decent chance of passing with the business-friendly Liberal Democratic Party in power and Prime Minister Shinzo Abe backing the move.

-But they have also recommended that Japan limit the number of licenses, prioritizing locations promising the biggest economic impact and with the capacity to attract overseas tourists.
+But they have also recommended that Japan limit the number of licences, prioritising locations promising the biggest economic impact and with the capacity to attract overseas tourists.

 "I don't mean to negate Tokyo and Osaka," said Keiichi Kimura, who heads a consultancy and advises local governments and casino operators interested in Japan.
 "But it's just not right to be focusing the debate on those two places only."